Gifted Family Voter Guide

 Commitment to Meeting or Exceeding Texas State G/T Requirements

 Texas law requires districts to identify and serve GT students in grades K-12 and to comply with the Texas State Plan for the Education of Gifted/Talented Students (updated 2019).
-The State Plan includes requirements and an “exemplary” column of additional best practices.
 How important do you believe it is for our district to fully comply with state requirements and to make efforts to meet and maintain “exemplary” status under the State Plan?

 Commitment to Funding G/T Programs